RafaelGoncalo/social4scienceCLI/README.md

 Feel free to contribute, report issues, or suggest improvements to enhance the functionality and usability of the S4S CLI Interface.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

-For inquiries and support, please contact [your_email@example.com].
+For inquiries and support, please contact [rafael.goncalo.ribeiro@gmail.com]

 ## 🙏 Acknowledgments